AndreC93/dividesmart/README.md

 ### Friends
 * Users can add other users as friends, using either their username or email address.
+* Friends will show up on the sidebar.
 * Users can delete a friend on friend's show page.

 ### Bills